6 Signs Your Home May Need Main Water Line Repair in Matthews, NC

 Table of Contents

-The main water line is the single pipe responsible for bringing fresh water from the municipal supply into your home.
-Everything that comes out of your faucets, showers, and appliances depends on it working properly.
-So when something goes wrong with it, the effects tend to show up quickly and in more than one place.
+The main water line is the single pipe responsible for delivering fresh water from the municipal supply into your home.
+Every faucet, shower, and appliance depends on it working properly.
+When something goes wrong with it, the effects tend to show up quickly and in more than one place.

 1. A Sudden or Unexplained Drop in Water Pressure